 Grievance procedure.
 Normally, grievances should be handled at the departmental level through the student's major professor, DoGS, or the Department Head.
 Further appeal may be made to the Dean of HCA, then to the Graduate Council and Dean of the GS.
 Students should familiarize themselves with the Graduate Council Appeal Procedures found at https://tiny.utk.edu/rights-obligations.
-You can contact any member of the FDSC Graduate Council that created the grievance.
+You can contact any member of the FDSC Graduate Committee for advice on your circumstances.
+Appeals should be filed within 30 days of the event that created the grievance.